JanJaapPoos/DRuMFISH/WP2.md

 The aim of this paper was to use simulation to test the reliability of the Froese and Kesner-Reyes (2002) and Kleisner and Pauly (2011) catch-based methods, and compare this to the reliability of two stock assessment methods that use additional fishing effort data.

 Testing:
 This paper evaluates the reliability of the [Froese and Kesner-Reyes (2002)](#froese-r-and-k-kesner-reyes-2002-impact-of-fishing-on-the-abundance-of-marine-species-ices-document-cm-2002l-12-15-pp) and [Kleisner and Pauly (2011)](#kleisner-k-and-d-pauly-2011-stock-status-plots-of-fisheries-for-regional-seas-in-christensen-v-lai-s-palomares-m-l-d-zeller-d-and-pauly-d-eds-the-state-of-biodiversity-and-fisheries-in-regional-seas-fisheries-centre-research-reports-193-fisheries-centre-university-of-british-columbia-pp-37-40-issn-1198-6727) catch-based methods under a range of simulated fishery development and exploitation scenarios.
-Success rate and bias were quantified by comparing the stock status (final year) conclusions of the two catch-based methods to reference points (BMSY and FMSY) obtained from the simulated ‘truth’.
+Success rate and bias were quantified by comparing the stock status (final year) conclusions of the two catch-based methods to reference points (B<sub>MSY</sub> and F<sub>MSY</sub>) obtained from the simulated ‘truth’.
 * Success rate was calculated as the fraction of simulations the methods correctly classified.
   * The success rate of the Froese and Kesner-Reyes (2002) method was 34% and the success rate of the Kleisner and Pauly (2011) method was 31%.
 Hence both methods are error-prone, but average success rates are above the 20% that could be expected by random selection of stock classification.
   * Both models were unable to achieve success rates appreciably higher than random selection when the current spawning stock level is higher than 10% unfished biomass.